Soujannya16/InformaticaPC/README.md

 - Now the workflow can be run and the progress and session logs can be checked in the _Workflow Monitor_.
 - The source and target files are given as text files for further reference.
 - The session logs of when the project was run is given.
 - The testing was done in sql developer and the testing file is also provided.
+The testing screenshots are provided in the report.